Skip to content

 How to Perform This Trap Stretch:

-The seated twist is a lower trap exercise that will also help release tension in your middle back.
+The seated twist is one of the best lower trap stretches, and it will also help release tension in your middle back.

 How to Perform This Trap Stretch: